TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/appinsights-on-prem-or-non-Azure-Cloud.md

 Agent-based monitoring is available to monitor [ASP.NET](https://docs.microsoft.com/azure/azure-monitor/app/status-monitor-v2-overview) and [Java](https://docs.microsoft.com/azure/azure-monitor/app/java-on-premises) applications running on-premises or non-Azure IaaS.

-1. Review language-specific agent troubleshooting guide [ASP.NET](https://docs.microsoft.com/azure/azure-monitor/app/status-monitor-v2-troubleshoot) for common problems and solutions (ASP.NET Only)
+1. Review language-specific agent troubleshooting guide if available ([ASP.NET](https://docs.microsoft.com/azure/azure-monitor/app/status-monitor-v2-troubleshoot), Java (Not Available))
 2. Check if the **Azure user** has access to the subscription you are connecting to
 3. Check if the **local user** has access to IIS, the registry, and the application folder (ASP.NET Only)
 4. Check if the **local machine** is connected to the internet or has a proxy connection, and that the local user has access to the proxy